Tricia Bullmandigital, media, online, portfolio, social, Social Media, Twitter...

-The digital sector has been one of the fastest growing industries for a long time now, but this increase in demand has lead to an increase in competition.
+The digital sector has been one of the fastest-growing industries for a long time now, but this increase in demand has led to an increase in competition.
 With such a rise in the number of people applying for the same jobs, it is now important than ever to cultivate your online portfolio.

-Your online presence is a great way to promote yourself to potential employers, but remember that it can also be a double-edged sword.
-This is because it is not only all of your professional work up for anyone to see but also your private social media content.
-For this reason, it is important to make sure that you have your privacy settings in order and that you act professionally at all times.
+Your online presence is a great way to promote yourself to potential employers but remember that it can also be a double-edged sword.
+This is because it is not only all your professional work up for anyone to see but also your private social media content.
+For this reason, it is important to make sure that you have your privacy settings in order and that you always act professionally.